With numeric values in a gt table, we can perform formatting so that the targeted values are rendered in engineering notation.

-With this function, there is fine control over the formatted values with the following options:
+We have fine control over the formatting task, with the following options:

 decimals: choice of the number of decimal places, option to drop trailing zeros, and a choice of the decimal symbol